Gianniii/Gameboj/README.md

 # Gameboj
-Gameboy simulator implemented in java, able to run games designed for the first game
+Gameboy simulator implemented in java, able to run games designed for the first the original gameboy

 Dependencies: javafx